RickT256/RickT256/README.md

 - 👋 Hi, I’m @RickT256
-- 👀 I’m interested in cryptography
+- 👀 I’m very interested (and skilled) in cryptography
-- 🌱 I’m currently learning about high-speed encryptors deployed in the cloud
+- 🌱 I’m currently Docker, Kubernetes, and application modernization
 - 💞️ I’m looking to collaborate on deployment options
 - 📫 How to reach me: Rick.Robinson@ThalesGroup.com